bigalnz/test_fft/README.md

-                        Number of samples to read when "-o/--outfile" is specified --scan                Scan for frequencies in first 3sec --no-use-gps          Set this flag to not use GPS module
+                        Number of samples to read when "-o/--outfile" is specified --scan                Scan for frequencies in first 3sec --no-use-gps          Set this flag to not use GPS module --radio [{rtl,airspy}]
+                        type of radio to be used (default: rtl), ignored if reading samples from disk.

 Sampling:
   -c CHUNK_SIZE, --chunk-size CHUNK_SIZE